mbernste/mbernste.github.io/_posts/2021-11-09-equal_vs_definition.md

 They asked me, why is $\sin \theta$ equal to the quantity $\frac{\text{opposite}}{\text{hypotenuse}}$?
 They never explicitly stated so, but it become evident that their confusion was not the good kind of confusion.
 It wasn't, "Why are the ratios between the sides of a right-triangle functions of the angles between those sides?"
 Nor, "Why is this definition important?"
 Rather, their confusion seemed to stem from the very existence of this mysterious object, "$\sin \theta$".
 Their quesiton was more along the lines of, "What _is_ this mysterious thing?
 And why on earth is it equal to the ratio of the sides of the triangle?"

 Their confusion arose from the erroneous interpretation of this statement as describing an equality rather than a definition.
 The mystery was, at least partly, alleviated by the clarification that $\sin \theta$ is not an object that existed before we saw this statement -- rather, this statement _created the object for the first time_.
 The statement is _defining_ $\sin \theta$ to be the ratio between the opposite side to the hypotenuse.

-The true interesting quality to this statement is that the ratio of the sides of a right triangle are a function of its angles regardless of the lengths of the sides.
+The real interesting quality to this definition is that the ratio of the sides of a right triangle are a function of its angles regardless of the lengths of the sides.
+That is, that we can create this definition at all!

 Overloading the equal sign creates confusion in computer programming
 --------------------------------------------------------------------